urbanairship/passtools-java/README.md

 From the java code, you first step is to set your API key to PassTools.
 You API key is supplied after you contact PassTools at help@passtools.com for early access to the API program.

+## Building/Loading the SDK

+Please build the code with _mvn clean install_ and load passtools-java-1.0.jar into your app from the target dir. (p.s: We are working on publishing the passtools-java library to public maven repositories and will update when done).

 ```java
 PassTools.apiKey = "yourKey"